dayna-schlenk/dayna-schlenk/README.md

 ![Hero Banner](images/hero-banner.png)

-I'm a self-taught coder who is learning web development in addition to my full-time work.
-I love building things and figuring out how to solve problems.
-I'm excited to build websites and web apps that others can interact with and benefit from. :woman_technologist:
+Outside of my full-time job in recruitment and project management, I am teaching myself how to build cool things on the web. :woman_technologist:

 ---